Stratified Area Estimation (SAE) – Analysis#

-Reference Data: this refers to the table that you classified and exported in the previous section.
-It will contain a column that identifies the map output class for each point as well as a column for the value from the image interpreter (validation classification).
+Reference data: This refers to the table that you classified and exported in the previous section.
+It will contain a column that identifies the map output class for each point, as well as a column for the value from the image interpreter (i.e. validation classification).

-For projects completed in CEO: Select the Reference data button and navigate to the .csv file you downloaded from CEO and then uploaded to SEPAL in `section 4.3.2`_.
+For projects completed in Collect Earth Online (CEO): Select the Reference data button and navigate to the .csv file you downloaded from CEO and uploaded to SEPAL.

-For projects completed in CEO-SEPAL bridge: - Check that you are logged out of the Collect Earth Online website. - Paste the URL from your CEO-SEPAL bridge project into the field marked CEO url.
-You can also click the Paste CEO url from clipboard button. - Click
+For projects completed in the CEO-SEPAL bridge: - Check that you are logged out of the CEO website. - Paste the URL from your CEO-SEPAL bridge project into the field marked CEO url, or simply select the Paste CEO url from clipboard button. - Select

-Import CEO project.
-This will populate the input file for the Reference data as well as the column names.
+Import CEO project, which will populate the input file for the Reference data as well as the column names.

-Area data: this is a CSV that was automatically created during the Stratified Area Estimator–Design workflow.
+Area data: This is a .csv file that was automatically created during the Stratified Area Estimator – Design workflow.
 It contains area values for each mapped land cover class.

 Open the folder starting with